 The project was tasked to a qualified Engineering consultant for design, is complete and recently went out for bid.
 There were no bidders on the project.
-Some revisions to the project and bid package are underway and it will be re-bid shortly.
-Construction of the sidewalk improvements are expected to begin in late summer or early fall, 2021.
+Some revisions to the project and bid package were made and it is out for re-bid.
+Construction of the sidewalk improvements are expected to begin in late fall or early winter, 2021.